UnixCro/nuclear/README.md

 <kbd>[<img title="Italiano" alt="Italiano" src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/it.svg" width="22">](docs/README-it.md)</kbd>
 <kbd>[<img title="Türkçe" alt="Türkçe" src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/tr.svg" width="22">](docs/README-tr.md)</kbd>

-## What is this?
+## What exactly is nuclear?
-nuclear is a free music streaming program that pulls content from free sources all over the internet.
+nuclear is a free streaming service that takes its content from free sources on the Internet.

-If you know [mps-youtube](https://github.com/mps-youtube/mps-youtube), this is a similar music player but with a GUI.
+If [mps-youtube](https://github.com/mps-youtube/mps-youtube) sounds familiar to you, you can roughly imagine that nuclear is similar to this, but with the advantage that it has a graphical interface.
-It's also focusing more on audio.
-Imagine Spotify which you don't have to pay for and with a bigger library.
+It can be said that it is like Spotify, but with a larger, and most importantly, free music library.

-## What if I am religiously opposed to Electron?
+## What if I don't particularly like Electron?
 See [this](docs/electron.md).

-## Features
+## Properties of nuclear

-- Searching for and playing music from YouTube (including integration with playlists and [SponsorBlock](https://sponsor.ajay.app/)), Jamendo, Audius and SoundCloud
+- Search and playback of music from YouTube (including integration of playlists and [SponsorBlock](https://sponsor.ajay.app/)), Jamendo, Audius and SoundCloud)
-- Searching for albums (powered by Last.fm and Discogs), album view, automatic song lookup based on artist and track name (in progress, can be dodgy sometimes)
+- Search for albums (supported by Last.fm and Discogs), album view, automatic song search based on artist and song name (in progress, can be a bit bumpy)
-- Song queue, which can be exported as a playlist
+- Music queue that can be exported as a playlist if required
-- Loading saved playlists (stored in json files)
+- Calling up saved playlists (saved as json file (s))
-- Scrobbling to last.fm (along with updating the 'now playing' status)
+- Support of Last.fm scrobbling (including updating the 'playing now' status)
-- Newest releases with reviews - tracks and albums
+- Latest releases with reviews - songs and albums
-- Browsing by genre
+- Search for Art
-- Radio mode (automatically queue similar tracks)
+- Radio mode (automatic queuing of similar songs)
-- Unlimited downloads (powered by youtube)
+- Unlimited downloads (supported by Youtube)
-- Realtime lyrics
+- Playback of lyrics in real time
-- Browsing by popularity
+- Preview of current favorites
-- List of favorite tracks
+- List of favorite songs
-- Listening from local library
+- Play your own local library
 - No accounts
 - No ads
-- No CoC
+- No CoC (Code of Conduct)
-- No CLA
+- No CLA (Contributor Agreement)

 ## Development process